 … and continued until I started playing Volleyball

 My self-esteem went down to the bottom since I wasn’t able to stand up for myself.
 Together with a group of girls, I became the queer outsider and was not welcome in the guys club – only when they needed someone to slap, kick, or verbally insult and offend.
 By entering the 7th grade – around my 13th to 14th birthday – I wasn’t at the top of my class anymore.
 At home, I spend the most time with my brother, who was my best friend next to two girls who lived in the same village.
 I became a huge fan of the boyband Take That, loved to make friendship bracelets, played the piano, and turned into a pretty good dancer due to years of practicing Latin American dances in a dance school for children and youths.
 While writing all this, it really becomes clear to me why my classmates bullied me of being gay.
 But who gave them the idea, that behaving manly is the right thing to do for a person with the gender label male?
-Why is being different from the hetero normativity a valid reason to bully, offend, and insult a young person?
-Because what they actually meant to do: they punished me for being different.
+Why is being different from the hetero norm a valid reason to bully, offend, and insult a young person?
+Because of what they actually meant to do: they punished me for being different.

 Team sport started to change Karl’s life before his coming out